-His main work for which he is still remembered, is the massive 8-volume collection of translations and summaries of Arabic and Persian historie of Indian, posthumously edited by Dowseon.
+His main work for which he is still remembered, is the massive 8-volume collection of translations and summaries of Arabic and Persian histories of Indian, posthumously edited by Dowson.

 Last Updated on